"I am a psychotherapist, and also a researcher specialising in human–animal relationships and their impact on mental wellbeing"

 About Me

-I’m a psychotherapist and academic, with a focus on how human–animal relationships influence mental health and wellbeing.
+I’m a therapist and academic researcher, with an interest on on how human–animal relationships influence mental health and wellbeing.

-My 20-year career began in consumer psychology, working in different parts of the world with large corporations.
+I’m not your typical therapist.
+My career began in consumer psychology, working in different parts of the world with large corporations.
 My path later led me into the field of mental health.

-As a therapist, I offer a steady, compassionate space for my clients where my clients can unpack the emotional weight they’ve been carrying - be it anxiety, chronic stress, depression or the lingering impact of trauma.
-We trace how these experiences are often woven through the quieter toll of prolonged exposure to suffering - whether in personal life or at work.
+As a therapist, I offer a compassionate space for my clients where my clients can unpack the emotional weight they’ve been carrying - be it anxiety, chronic stress, grief, depression or trauma.

-For certain client presentations, I may use a more structured approach incorporating modalities such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Solution-Focused Therapy (SFT).
+For certain clients, I may use a more structured approach incorporating modalities such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Solution-Focused Therapy (SFT).

-My approach is grounded in presence, curiosity and respect, allowing room for deep exploration, healing and meaningful change.
+My approach is grounded in presence and respect, allowing room for deep exploration, healing and meaningful change.

-A significant part of my work, as a therapist, also involves supporting clients who work in animal care and advocacy.
+A significant part of my work also involves supporting clients who work in animal care and protection - veterinary professionals, shelter workers and animal rights advocates.
 These are people who carry immense compassion - and, at times, equally immense emotional burdens.

 I bring warmth and care - and I aim to create an inviting, safe space for deep exploration, healing and growth.